Offices Nationwide

 What Air Permeability Rating Do I Need?

-Your air permeability rating resembles the amount of uncontrolled air that's leaking from the dwelling.
-A passing score in the UK is 10 m³/(h.m²).
-If the air test fails, we will help you identify where these leakage areas occur in the hope that a passing rate will be achieved following a re-test.
+A passing score in the UK is 10 m³/(h.m²) for an air permeability rating which resembles the amount of uncontrolled air that's leaking from the dwelling.
+Should the test fail, our air tightness team will help you identify where the leakages are happening in the hope that a passing score will be achieved after a re-test.

 For further Air-Testing information for your area, be sure to check out Air-Testing-.co.uk.